A very Selly Christmas: How to make the most of the festive season at Birmingham Uni

 Decorate your space

-One of the highlights of a uni Christmas is being able to decorate your house or flat in all the silly decorations you’ve always wanted to.
-Buzzballs as baubles, your Movember crushes perched high on the tree, and a questionably hung paper chain- anything goes!
+One of the highlights of a uni Christmas is decorating your house or flat in all those silly decorations.
+Buzzballs as baubles, your Movember crushes perched high on the tree, and a questionably hung paper chain – anything goes!
 Make the decorations your own, incorporating sustainability and affordable (broke) student living to get into the festive spirit.
 They’ll probably be staying up until you move out, so now’s the time to get creative.

 Christmas FAB